 The Whipple procedure, which is also performed for some benign pancreas conditions, is one of the most complex and demanding surgeries in medicine, taking six to 12 hours to complete.
 In general, patients undergoing this type of surgery fare better at a hospital where at least 10 of the procedures are performed each year.

 Our pancreas specialists at UC Irvine Health perform about 60 Whipple surgeries a year.
-Dr. David K. Imagawa and Dr. Aram N. Demirjian are leaders in minimally invasive approaches to pancreas surgery.
-Their expertise in managing patients with liver and pancreatic cancers draws patients from throughout the West Coast.
+Dr. David K. Imagawa is a leader in minimally invasive approaches to pancreas surgery.
+His expertise in managing patients with liver and pancreatic cancers draws patients from throughout the West Coast.

 The most common complication after the Whipple is delayed gastric emptying, meaning that the stomach takes too long to empty its contents into the small intestine.